ippromek/SP500_final/README.md

 ***Step #2***

 Transform dataset by calculating percent of difference between a current raw and previous one for column "SP500".
 Final dataset consists of only one column with the percentage values.
+The calculations were performed with help of "LAG" Spark SQl function

 ***Step #3***